nosumm/home-health/README.md

     - db.session.add(to_add)
     - db.session.delete(to_delete)
     - db.session.commit()

-### Completed ###

-    - set up sqlite database to store users and packets.
-        - Packets are linked to users through the user's id.
-Every user has a unique id.
-        Every packet contains a user_id field that will match the id of exactly one user in the database.

-    - Configured data transfer between the backend of our website and the thingspeak database.

-    - Created profile pages for users
-        - Created edit profile functionality.
-Users can edit their profile fields (username, email, DOB, etc).
-        - Implemented grab test data button. displays a packet of data containing test results from thingspeak
-        - Implemented delete test buttons

-    extra website features completed:

-    - Implemented email us redirect on about page
-    - email and DOB validation (used on edit profile and sign up pages)

-->  You can create a new packet by clicking on the "Create New Test" link on the user profile page.

-    Every time you create a packet a new chunk of text will be printed.

-Packets do not reset when you logout.

 ### How to reset the migrations folder: ###
 This was the solution to a database connection error I randomly starting getting when I tried to run the db migrate, upgrade and downgrade commands.